al1-ce/faux/CONTRIBUTING.md

 * If method or function is used as property parenthesis can be dropped
 * Prefer explicitly importing methods instead of importing whole module when only several methods from this module are needed.
 Exception is when imported module declares only one thing (i.e vector and aliases for it)
 * Also prefer explicitly importing sub-modules.
 I.e `import std.algorithm.searching;` instead of `import std.algorithm;`
+* If you're using library that Faux is using and it has import in format of `faux.LIBNAME.lib` prefer it over directly importing that library.
+I.e use `import faux.sdl.lib;` instead of `import bindbc.sdl`
 * Imports are ordered separated by single space.
 First normal, then static and finally public:
     1. std
     2. core
-    3. bindbc
-    4. erupted
+    3. faux.LIBNAME.lib (publicly imports LIBNAME)
+    4. faux.vk.lib (publicly imports Vulkan bindings with Erupted)
     5. sily
+    6. clib
-    6. other libraries
+    7. other libraries
-    7. raylight
+    8. faux
 * Preferred order of declarations for classes or structs is:
     1. Public properties and one-line setters/getters
     2. Private properties